 How do I choose the right call center company in the Philippines?

 Start by defining your requirements clearly: what services do you need, what volume are you expecting, and what industry experience is essential?
-Then evaluate providers on these six criteria: service range, industry specialization, certifications, client retention rate, scalability, and pricing transparency.
+Then evaluate providers on six criteria: industry experience, security and compliance certifications, pricing transparency, retention rates, communication and account management, and scalability.
 Request references from clients in your industry.
 Ask for the provider’s average client tenure.
 Visit the facility if possible, or request a video walkthrough.
 The providers that are confident in their delivery will be transparent about all of these details.
-Those that are evasive on retention rates or certifications are telling you something important.

 Are there call center options outside Metro Manila?